NikolaiRadke/Noko/FAQ.md

 ### Why this crappy LCD?
 There are cheap colorful touchscreens.
 Yes, there are, but the LC display should be an easy-to-read clock and a lightsource.
 Besides, the Arduino ressources are very VERY limited.
 NOKO doesn't need a touchscreen.
 He has buttons for a more haptical experience.

+### Is it possible to fast forward a story or an own MP3?
+No, it is not supported by the JQ6500-Module.

 ### Why does it not do or have XXX?
 You got a good idea?
 Write me!